-People love free thing!
-Just think of the bags of knick-nacks you take home every year from the Minnesota State Fair.
-Coupon books, mesh totes, rulers and more.
+People love free things!
+Just think of the bags of knick-knacks you take home every year from the Minnesota State Fair.
+Coupon books, mesh totes, rulers, and more.
 While most of this stuff is garbage, we somehow hang on to that free pencil from a University because, well it’s actually useful.
 And maybe that ruler is too.
-The problem with freebies though, is when we start to actually accumulate junk like logo key chains, those awkward triangular highlighters and fridge magnets.
+The problem with freebies though is when we start to actually accumulate junk like logo keychains, those awkward triangular highlighters, and fridge magnets.
 These types of free items make it to the trash quickly.
 Useful items like pens and pencils tend to stick around.
-Actually making a marketing plan that involves well thought out and purposeful freebies can be a marketing advantage.
+Actually making a marketing plan that involves well-thought-out and purposeful freebies can be a marketing advantage.

 The point of the freebie is advertising.
 Here are some basic guidelines to help you navigate freebies:

 - You want your name on the item, obviously.
 The purpose of this item is to sell you.
 It can be simple and designed nicely without being tricked out in fancy fonts or logos.
 Make it ledge-able.
 If you market yourself with a specific font style, use that for consistency.